 Yesterday I had this incredible urge for rice, but not just any rice, I wanted the rice that brings back memories of my childhood, the one that makes me reminisce about holidays and family gatherings back home in Puerto Rico.
 This particular rice is a staple of any festive gathering, especially Christmas.
 It is typically served hand-in-hand with pernil or pasteles.

 Hubby was very excited that I was making it.
-Although, I was about to beat him with my wooden spoon because he kept stealing the bacon and sausage that I was using to make the rice.
+Although, I was about to beat him with my wooden spoon because he kept stealing the bacon that I was using to make the rice.
 Then he would complain that he was hungry.
 Like it is my job to feed him or something.
 Punk!
 I eventually had to banish him from the kitchen.
-I told Jake to keep guard of the kitchen door but that was useless.
-He was focus on the possibility of me dropping some sausage or bacon on the floor.
+I told Buster to keep guard but, that was useless.
+He was focus on the possibility of me dropping some bacon on the floor.

 Regardless, the rice turned out fan-freaking-tastic!
 I had myself a plate and went back for seconds and I rarely go back for seconds.
-Hubby I think went back for thirds and picked most of the meat out of it.
-He denys it, but he had a whole lot more sausage on his plate then I did.
+Obed I think went back for thirds and picked most of the meat out of it.
+He denys it, but he had a whole lot more bacon on his plate then I did.

-When picking a sausage I encourage you to get something with a little spice in it, the andouille sausage was perfect.
 The rice comes out very tender and full of flavor and I love the pigeon peas because they kind of pop in your mouth.
-This is really great and belive it or not it makes great leftovers.
+This is really great and believe it or not it makes great leftovers.
 It doesn’t get hard and brittle like most left over rice.
 It stays soft and re-heats very well.
 Make a big pot because your going to want more later.
 I promise.

 - 4 tbs Sofrito